Sabrina Sato: 2000–2011: Domingão do Faustão, Big Brother Brasil and RedeTV!

 In 2000, she became a dancer on the Domingão do Faustão program on TV Globo, where she remained until the following year.
-In 2001 he participated in the telenovela Porto dos Milagres.
+In 2001 she participated in the telenovela Porto dos Milagres.
 In 2003, the broadcaster selected Sato to participate in the reality show Big Brother Brasil 3.
 She was eliminated in the eighth week, receiving 60% of the public's votes after facing a wall with participant Dhomini Ferreira, who would become the winner of the edition.

 After leaving the BBB, she attracted the attention of Playboy magazine, which featured Sato in the cover shoot in May 2003.
 In the following months, she made several appearances on the Jovem Pan Pânico program, until eventually being hired by the production in August 2003.
 Even with Globo's invitation to participate in Da Cor do Pecado, Sabrina decided to stay on Pânico, which at the time was preparing to also premiere a television version on RedeTV!.
 In Pânico na TV, Sabrina made appearances in minimal clothes, and found herself exposed in matters of a certain risk.

 On 2 April 2006, Sabrina was removed from Pânico, both on TV and on the radio, due to her condition being the reason for the reclassification of the program's age group.

 However, shortly after the incident, she continued to participate in the aforementioned program, through special articles.
 Being out of the program, Sabrina releases the song "É Verdade".
 In August of the same year, she returned to the regular cast of the program.
 After 8 years with his contract with RedeTV! working on the program Pânico na TV, the cast left the station and signed a contract with Rede Bandeirantes.